PARC-Robotics/documentation-2023/docs/getting-started-tutorials/getting-started-with-ros.md

 catkin_create_pkg test_publisher roscpp rospy std_msgs geometry_msgs
 ```

-## Moving the Robot Programmatically
+### Moving the Robot Programmatically

 [Setting up your workspace](../setting-up-your-workspace) guide has already shown how to control the robot with keyboard using `teleoperation`

-But this guide will help you to move the robot by publishing commands to `/cmd_vel` topic programmically using a Python script.
+But this guide will help you to move the robot by publishing commands to `/cmd_vel` topic programmically using Python, MATLAB and C++.
+In the competition, you would have to choose one of these languages/platforms to interact with ROS.

 To do this, create a file, `robot_publisher.py` inside `scripts` folder in your ROS package (for example `test_publisher`) and make it executable.